 In addition, the community has often been silent concerning these cases, with an underlying fear of the consequences of speaking out.

-There were eighteen people who ‘disappeared’ as a result of paramilitary organisations during The Troubles/Conflict.
-Of these eighteen, to date thirteen of the victims have been recovered with five still missing.
-Lisa Dorrian who disappeared in 2005 is included in this 18.
-Her case is not included in the remit and legislation for The Independent Commission for The Location of Victims Remains (ICLVR) which can only work on the cases of those who disappeared up to the Good Friday Agreement in 1998.
+There were nineteen people who ‘disappeared’ as a result of paramilitary organisations during The Troubles/Conflict.
+Of these nineteen, to date fourteen of the victims have been recovered with five still missing.
+Lisa Dorrian who disappeared in 2005 and Gareth O’Connor who disappeared in 2003 are included in this 19.
+Their cases were not included in the remit and legislation for The Independent Commission for The Location of Victims Remains (ICLVR) which can only work on the cases of those who disappeared up to the Good Friday Agreement in 1998.

-In total, there have been 18 known cases of individuals who have been murdered and secretly buried.
+To date, there have been 19 known cases of individuals who have been murdered and secretly buried.

 We provide care and support for people affected by The Troubles in Northern Ireland

 Columba disappeared on 1st November 1975, his body has never been recovered.
 He was from Donaghmore, Co.
 Tyrone and was 17 years old when he was abducted and killed.
 He had been working as a painter in Dublin and had only returned to Northern Ireland a few days earlier.
 Although extensive searches, based on information received, have been carried out in bogland near Emyvale Co.
 Monaghan, his remains have yet to be recovered.

 In February 2010, Joe Lynskey was added to the official list of The Disappeared.
 He went missing from his West Belfast home during the summer of 1972.
 His body has never been recovered.
 Joseph Lynskey was a former Cistercian monk from the Beechmount area of West Belfast.